Learn to engrave an acrylic nightlight with my easy to follow steps!

 Engraved acrylic makes the most enchanting nightlights when lit up with LED lights.
 You all tell me you loved my earlier acrylic nightlights made with the Cricut Maker, so I’ve created four new nature-themed designs, made especially for Cricut engraving!
 I’ll show you exactly how to prepare, personalize, and perfectly align your engraving for beautiful results every time.

-Watch the full step-by-step video showing you exactly how to create your own engraved acrylic nightlight premiering during Maker Academy Weekend 2022, November 3-6, 2022.
-Get your FREE ticket to this event by clicking below:
+Watch the full step-by-step video showing you exactly how to create your own engraved acrylic nightlight with a VIP pass to Maker Academy Weekend 2022!

 These pretty new designs engrave on the acrylic discs perfectly with the Cricut Maker engraving tool!